 Cantonese dub is otherwise, good.
 Perfectly fits the character.
 Made me laugh.

 Because of the story.

 Love it.
 Lots of meaningful messages to the audiences: grow over mistakes, independent life, knowing when to stop, never stop learning, be helpful, be a good example, forgive and forget, etc.

-Without this series, almost zero chance for me to recognize such magnificent and talented author, Jin Yong, to exist to this day.
-Thus, a big thanks to the production staff for making an anime version of the Condor Hero series, and also AXN for introducing it on TV.
+I give my credits to the author Jin Yong for introducing such an amazing story.
+Also a big thanks to the production staff for making an anime version of the Condor Hero series.
 Have no regret watching it.
-Salute to one of the world's greatest ancient chinese story ever told!
+One of the world's greatest ancient chinese story ever told!

 For anyone who does not know, this is anime adaptation of one of Chinese Classic love stories.
 Even though there is a lot of drama adaptations(by the Chinese), I find the anime appealing in some ways as it gives a simpler design of characters that have been overemphasize through the years.